AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     - the string :ada:`S` containing the array name;

-    - the formal :ada:`Generic_Array_Pkg` package parameter, which is a signature package implemented in the previous section;
+    - the formal :ada:`Generic_Array_Pkg` package parameter, which is a generic package implemented in the previous section;

     - the formal :ada:`Image` function that converts an element of type :ada:`T` to a string;